sungmin-yang/Project_AI_melody/1_Language_Dectection/Phoneme_Recognizer/Korean_Phoneme/README.md

 -How it works : http://pronunciation.cs.pusan.ac.kr/pronunc2.asp?text1=%B3%BB%B0%A1\n

-%B3%BB is one letter, %B0%A1 is one letter in euc-kr. this system cannot recognize letter it doesn't exist in dictionary which make little sense.
+%B3%BB is one letter, %B0%A1 is one letter in euc-kr. this system cannot recognize letter it doesn't exist in dictionary which makes little sense.